 Alfred attended the French Gymnasium, a school popular among diplomats and businesspersons, where almost half of the students at that time were of Jewish origin.
-However, Alfred did not graduate from the school, and, as assumed by his son, the later journalistic and scientific activities of the “prevented professor“ were compensation for this.
+However, Alfred did not graduate from the school, and, as assumed by his son, the later journalistic and scientific activities of the “prohibited professor“ were compensation for this.

 When Jenny Lansburgh died in 1886, Alfred became an orphan at the age of 14 and was taken in by relatives.
 In 1907, he married Frida Neuberg, who was born in Sarstedt-Hannover, on January 31, 1880.
 Her father ran the Max Neuberg & Co Mechanische Weberei in Hannover-Linden employing four hundred weavers.
 Subsequently, on February 2, 1908, the first daughter, Gerda, was born, followed by the son, Werner Neander on June 29, 1912.
-Together with the baptism of their children, Alfred and Frida converted to Christianity.
-Werner characterized Alfred as a “maverick“ who remained a loner, outsider and lateral thinker all his life.
+Together with the baptism of their children, Alfred and Frida converted to Christianity in 1918.
+Werner characterized Alfred as a “maverick“ who remained a loner, outsider, and lateral thinker all his life.

 Alfred was an employee of Berliner Handels-Gesellschaft (BHG), which, at the time, was headed by Carl Fürstenberg.
 Lansburgh worked in the issuing department around 1895.
-During this phase, he read many economic texts in his spare time and continued his auto didactic education.
+During this phase, he read many economic texts in his spare time and continued his auto-didactic education.

 This arrangement led to massive criticism regarding the independence of the newspaper.
 Eugen Schmalenbach, too, saw the problem since the newspaper had to be subsidized by sales of securities by the Friedberg Bank.
 But: “On the whole, the ‚Ratgeber’ is an excellent publication (…).
 Instead of ignoring it we should emphatically endorse it.“